richardmonteslemus/eds240-infographic/README.md

 # About

 ### Purpose:
 Panama's Pacific coast experiences unique oceanographic conditions, with upwelling and non-upwelling zones in close proximity.
 This analysis examines sea surface temperature trends and thermal stress patterns along Panama's Pacific coast in recent years.
 Furthermore, this analysis will demonstrate how coral bleaching and resilence relate to upwelling.
-Understanding how coral bleaching is related to upwelling may enable us to better understand the mechanisms that underlie coral reef reislience.
+Understanding how coral bleaching is related to upwelling may enable us to better understand the mechanisms that underlie coral reef resilience.

 ### Data descriptions: